 Perhaps I’ve just been spoiled by Cambodia, where the hospitality and personality were beyond anything I expected, but Bali differs so drastically from one town to the next that it was difficult to settle in.
 I felt, and I totally understand the sentiment, that I was just seen as another of the millions of tourists that tramp through every single year.
 It did lessen the further away from the south of the island that I got.

 It’s easy to get overwhelmed by the touristy side of Bali, so it’s important to get as far off the beaten path as possible.
 Ubud is probably a good destination to get closer to the mountains, but if you’re looking for beaches it might be harder to find a remote place to surf or scuba or just get a tan without a few hundred Germans watching you.

-It’s a beautiful place: and extremely crowded.
+Overall, it’s a beautiful place – and extremely crowded.

 Next up is New Zealand.
 It’s winter down there, and I’ve been traveling with a very light pack.
 I’ve been in scorching hot deserts and jungles for the past month, so I made the most of my last day in Bali and bought a jacket at the friendly local Zara.

 Previous: Backpacking the Cambodian Delta